Tyro-Inc/Tyro-Engine/README.md

 <br>

 # How to use Tyro Engine?
-## Tyro uses a programming language with a simple syntax.
-The syntax is very similar to BASIC.
-It can be written inside the Engine.
+## Tyro uses Python as a scripting language.
+THere are some very basic commands that you can use to make your game.